Cloud Computing Strengthening Your Cloud Security with Azure Network Security Groups (NSG)

 - Action (Allow or Deny)

-For example, if you want to allow traffic on port 80 (HTTP) for a web server, you would create an inbound rule with:
+Example: To allow traffic on port 80 (HTTP) for a web server, create an inbound rule with:- Source: Any

 - Destination: Your web server’s IP address